holographicSol/OMEGA_FIND/README.md

     Category: Security
     Objective: Attempt to find files that someone has tried to hide by changing the file name suffix.

-    To use, extract db.zip to same working directory as whatis.py and whatis.exe.
+    Prerequisite: Extract db.zip to same working directory as whatis.py and whatis.exe.

     Designed to distinguish between obfuscated files and non-obfuscated files.
     In this particular definition of what is meant by obfuscated file: A file that has had its file name suffix modified in